datum-carin/My-First/README.md

 Exit: Exits the program and frees allocated memory.

-Requirements
+Requirements:

 C Compiler: The program is written in C and requires a C compiler to compile and run.
 For example: GCC, Clang, or MSVC.

 Operating System: The program can run on any operating system with a compatible C compiler (Windows, Linux, macOS).

 Limitations
-This program doesn't handle invalid input types (e.g., entering non-numeric characters for phone numbers).

-There is no limit to the number of contacts, other than the system's available memory.

-Contacts are stored temporarily in memory; the program does not save the data to a file.
+This program doesn't handle invalid input types (e.g., entering non-numeric characters for phone numbers).There is no limit to the number of contacts, other than the system's available memory.Contacts are stored temporarily in memory; the program does not save the data to a file.

 License: